The following policies are outlined in the student contract students and guardians must digitally sign before attending the program.

 Statement of School Policy on Substance Abuse

-Upon finding evidence of a student possessing, using, or distributing drugs, cigarettes, or alcohol, that student will be immediately dismissed from the program without refund of tuition or fees.
+Upon finding evidence of a student possessing, using, or distributing drugs, cigarettes, or alcohol, that student can be immediately dismissed from the program without refund of tuition or fees.

 Statement of School Policy on Harassment